-Fears relating to the breast are common.
-From simple fears about breast size and shape to the often overwhelming fears of cancer and disease.
+Fears relating to the breast range from anxiety about breast size and shape to the often overwhelming fears of cancer and disease.
 In our society, the female breast is a complex and important part of a woman’s body.
-Breasts come in all shapes and sizes – small, large, saggy, lumpy, firm, etc. It is normal (and quite common) for one breast to be a different size and shape than another breast on the same woman as shown in the 1906 painting by Picasso, Nu sur le fond rouge (click on the image for more information).
-Nipples also come in all shapes and sizes.
-Similarly, the areola (the darker area surrounding the nipple) can be big or little, light or dark, and differ from one breast to another on the same woman.
+Breasts come in all shapes and sizes – small, large, saggy, lumpy, firm, and so on.
+It is normal and quite common for one breast to be a different size and shape than another breast on the same woman as shown in the 1906 Picasso painting, Nu sur le fond rouge (click on the image for more information).
+Nipples also come in all shapes and sizes and the areola (the darker area surrounding the nipple) can be big or little, light or dark, and differ from one breast to another on the same woman.

-A breast’s shape is essentially determined by the amount of Fatty Tissue it contains.
-Under the skin, a breast is made up of Fatty Tissue, Milk Glands (where milk is made by specialized cells), and Milk DuctsNipple. (lactiferous ducts) that carry the milk from the gland to the
+A breast’s shape is essentially determined by the amount of fatty tissue it contains.
+Under the skin, a breast is made up of fatty tissue, milk glands (where milk is made by specialized cells), milk ducts, and the nipple. (lactiferous ducts)

-Milk glands do not usually make milk unless they are triggered by the hormones of pregnancy.
-Once triggered, the glands produce as much milk as is needed by the baby (often more than a quart a day)!
+Milk glands produce milk when triggered by the hormones of pregnancy, at which point they lactate as much milk as is needed by the baby (often more than a quart a day)!
 Therefore, during pregnancy and nursing, a woman’s breast become much larger than when not pregnant because it is literally full of milk and bigger glandular tissue.

 Click on the drawing or photo of the breast to see other views.
 When you are ready to move on, click the Breast Development button in the left frame.

-The preadolescent breast (known medically as stage 1 per Tanner’s sex maturity ratings) consists of a small elevated nipple with no significant underlying breast tissue.
+The preadolescent breast (known medically as Stage 1 per Tanner’s sex maturity ratings) consists of a small elevated nipple with no significant underlying breast tissue.
 (Tanner’s stages are based on studies of white English girls.
-An American survey found that black girls tended to advance more quickly.)
+An American survey found that black girls tended to mature more quickly).
 Genital and pubic hair development is also classified by Tanner.

-Puberty begins (usually between ages of 8 and 13, average age is 11) with the development of breast tissue and pubic hair.
-With the hormonal changes of puberty, breast buds form.
-This second stage of breast development is the breast bud stage.
-Here, there is elevation of the breast and nipple as a small mound; the areola begins to enlarge.
-Milk ducts inside the breast begin to grow.
+Puberty begins (usually between ages of 8 and 13; average age is 11) with the development of breast tissue and pubic hair.
+Due to the hormonal changes of puberty, breast buds form.
+This second stage of breast development is the breast bud stageand both the breast and nipple elevate as a small mound.
+The areola also begins to enlarge and milk ilk ducts inside the breast begin to grow.

-In stage 3, there is further enlargement and elevation of the breast and areola (with no separation of their contours) The areola begins to darken in color.
-The milk ducts give rise to milk glands that also begin to grow.
+In Stage 3, there is additional enlargement and elevation of the breast and areola (with no separation of their contours) The areola begins to darken and the milk ducts give rise to milk glands that also begin to grow.

-The breasts of an aging woman diminish in size as the milk glands degrade.
-The breasts often become more saggy as this occurs and as the effects of gravity pull the breast tissue downwards.
+The breasts of an aging woman shrink as milk glands degrade.
+The breasts often sag as this occurs and as the effects of gravity pull the breast tissue downwards.

 SIZE & SHAPE

-Today’s bras are more functional and comfortable.
-They provide support while “helping” a woman’s figure to conform to current societal norms.
-Brassiere manufacturers have come up with nomenclature to allow standardization of their products.
-The chest size is actually determined by measuring the diameter of the rib cage below the breasts and adding 5.
-The cup Size is a measure of the volume of the breast, and is denoted by the first letters of the alphabet.
+Modern bras are more functional and comfortable, and provide support while “helping” a woman’s figure to conform to current societal norms.
+Brassiere manufacturers have come up with nomenclature to standardize their products.
+Chest size is actually measured through the diameter of the rib cage below the breasts and adding 5.
+Cup Size is a measure of the volume of the breast and is denoted by the first letters of the alphabet.
 Click here to calculate your correct breast and bra size.

 The photographs below show examples of varying breast and cup sizes.
 (Please note, sizes labeled below are estimated and may not be correct.)

-Breasts are usually asymmetrical, meaning that one woman’s breast may be a different size or shape than her other breast.
-Interestingly, a woman’s left breast is usually a little larger then her right breast, though this is only a generalization.
-(It is also quite common for men to have one testicle that is a different size or shape than the other – see our Male Genitalia Kit for more details.)
+Breasts are usually asymmetrical meaning that one breast may be a different size or shape than the other.
+A woman’s left breast is usually a little larger than her right breast, though this is only a generalization.
+(For the record, it is also quite common for men to have one testicle that is a different size or shape than the other – see our Male Genitalia Kit for more details.)
 The woman shown has a left breast that is larger than her right breast, in fact, many of the photos above show breast asymmetry.

-Inverted nipples are also quite common and are not a problem unless they cause difficulty during nursing.
+Inverted nipples are also quite common, though not a problem unless they cause difficulty during nursing.
 Special nipple cups can be used to help during lactation.
 A nipple that previously was not inverted but then became inverted is a warning sign of breast cancer and needs to be brought to the attention of a doctor (see the Breast Disease section).

-Nipple hair is also quite common for some woman, and is usually not abnormal.
-In these women, a number of straight strands of dark hair grow from the outer border of the areola.
-Occasionally, the amount of nipple hair is excessive (and usually associated with an increase in total body hair).
+Nipple hair is also quite common .
+For some women a number of straight strands of dark hair grow from the outer border of the areola.
+Occasionally nipple hair is excessive (and usually associated with an increase in total body hair).
 When there is excessive hair on a woman, it is called hirsuitism (see photo).
-Hirsuitism is usually due to hormonal influences, though in rare circumstances it can be caused by a hormone-producing tumor.
-Excessive hair growth should therefor be discussed with your family physician.
+Hirsuitism is usually due to hormones, though in rare circumstances it can be caused by a hormone-producing tumor.
+Excessive hair growth should therefore be discussed with your family physician.

-Breast and bra classification is as follows (from smallest to largest): A, B, C, D, and DD F, G, H (and larger) also exist.
-These biggest bra sizes are often needed by very large-breasted women, or women whose size increases with pregnancy and nursing.
+Breasts and bras can be classified as follows (from smallest to largest): A, B, C, D, and DD F, G, H (and larger) also exist.
+The largest bra sizes are often needed by very large-breasted women or women whose size increases with pregnancy and nursing.
 A training bra for developing girls (usually Tanner stage 2, 3, or 4) is also available and is smaller than the A cup.
 This is sometimes called AA. (also known as Double D or sometimes called E).
 Though less common, the larger cup sizes of (double A)